BoundRL: Efficient Structured Text Segmentation through Reinforced Boundary Generation: Method

-For simplicity, the equation omits the input text $d$ and the annotated segments $[(l_i,t_i)_{i=1:n}]$.
+The final reward $r(*)$ for the generated segments $\hat{T}^L$ is calculated using both dimensions: For simplicity, the equation omits the input text $d$ and the annotated segments $T^L$.
 The reward encourages generated segments to accurately reproduce starting tokens for complete reconstruction while getting close to annotated segments for high-quality segmentation.